 6. The last question leads us to a useful exercise.
 If you had to write your own epitaph, what would it say?
 How would you like to be remembered?
 What kind of life do you hope to lead?
-What kind of a career would you like to have?

 Instructor: Discussion of this question usually leads to comments about the importance of people, relationships, reputation, etc. rather than how much money or how many material possessions one has acquired.
 People who are given a short time to live often rethink how they are going to spend their time because they want to do some good in the world before they leave it.
-It's interesting to ask students if there are certain careers that would enable them to live a certain kind of life and conversely if there are careers that would preclude them from the kind of life they want to have.